 5.1 Taxpayers shall have the right to complete and file a complaint form on property that they own or in which they have an equitable interest.
 Taxpayers shall have the right to represent themselves before the board or through an attorney licensed in the State of Illinois.
 A complaint filed on behalf of a corporate taxpayer must be completed and filed by an attorney licensed to practice law in the State of Illinois unless completion and filing of the complaint by a non-attorney is explicitly authorized by Illinois law.
 Accountants, tax representatives, tax advisors, real estate appraisers and/or consultants and others not licensed to practice law in the State of Illinois may not complete complaint forms or appear at board hearings in the representative capacity.
 However, such persons may be called upon to testify at hearings as a witness and may assist parties and attorneys in preparation of cases for presentation to the board.

 5.2 The board may require proof of the attorney’s authority to represent the taxpayer.
-If the attorney fails to provide proof of authority within the compliance period granted by the Board pursuant to Section 2.1 of these rules, the board may dismiss the complaint.
+If the attorney fails to provide proof of authority within the compliance period granted by the board pursuant to section 2.1 of these rules, the board may dismiss the complaint.
 The Board shall send electronically or by mail, notice of the dismissal to the attorney and complainant.

-5.3 Intervener shall provide to the appellant’s copies of all filings at least 5 days prior to the hearing.
+5.3 Intervenor shall provide to the appellant’s copies of all filings at least 5 days prior to the hearing.

 5.4 County and/or township assessors or their designee shall provide to the appellant’s and the Board of Review copies of any and all rebuttal evidence at least 5 business days prior to the hearing date.